-Looking for a meatless burger alternative that still gives you the meaty texture of a beef burger?
+Looking for a meatless burger alternative you can make in your kitchen that still gives you the smoky flavor of a grilled burger?
 These Jackfruit Burgers are here to save the day!

-It’s best to make sure you have everything you need before you get going!
-As for the jackfruit, you can use fresh jackfruit or canned jackfruit.
-It’s easier for me to get my hands on canned jackfruit, so that is what I generally use.
+You can use fresh jackfruit or canned jackfruit.
+It’s easier for me to get my hands on canned jackfruit, so I typically use canned young green jackfruit.

 If you are using a whole jackfruit, check here for instructions on how to break it down.